-To find the best hydration bladders and reservoirs, we research 30 models and selected 6 for side-by-side tests.
-After three months of hiking, mountain biking and backpacking, we have recommendations for the best option for you.
+To find the best hydration bladders and reservoirs, we researched 30 models and selected 6 for side-by-side tests.
+After three months of hiking, mountain biking, and backpacking, we have recommendations for the best option for you.
 We stuffed them into running packs, day hiking packs, and backpacking backpacks to determine if they were compatible.
 We even put them in the freezer to see how the material would react to extreme cold.
 Read on and also see our hydration pack review to find the best packs for hikes and bike rides.

 Read the full review below >

 Test Results and Ratings

 |Displaying 1 - 5 of 6||≪ Previous | View All | Next ≫|

 Analysis and Award Winners

 This year the CamelBak Antidote was replaced with the CamelBak Crux.
 We liked all the upgrades, and it remains our Best Buy winner.
 Read more below.
 We also added in charts and graphs to make the differences in metrics easier to compare.
 Additionally, the Hydrapak Shape-Shift saw a cosmetic update and tiny price update.
 Keep reading for more details!

 The Geigerrig Hydration Engine earns top marks because it's easy to drink from and provided us with many fun innovative uses that made it one of the most versatile bladders.
 We loved that this bladder is top-rack dishwasher safe, making it much easier to clean than some competitors.
 The many attachments (like a filtration system, sold separately) made it fast and easy to collect and drink water from natural streams and lakes.
 All this and it doesn't cost THAT much more than the competition.
 We expect it to have a very long lifespan with a great long-term value.